duceppemo/VCFs_to_SNP_alignment/README.md

     ~$ conda update raxml

 ## Script and file dependents
+The script will look for for file dependencies to be in your home directory.

+    $ ~/dependencies

-By default script dependencies are expected to be in your home directory.
-To install dependencies run the command below with your current working directory set to your home directory.
+To install dependencies, run the command below with your current working directory set as home directory.
 Check this repo periodically for updates.

 Clone dependencies